 Rayon is also known as “viscose,” and is a fiber made from wood pulp broken down into cellulose bits, polymerized, then extruded into fine, smooth fibers.
-This mimics the way spiders or silk worms produce their silk, leaving each strand of fiber with a smooth, round surface.
+This mimics the way spiders or silkworms produce their silk, leaving each strand of fiber with a smooth, round surface.
 Fabric made with Rayon has a lovely, heavy drape and is comfortable next to the skin, wicking moisture and comfortable in all weather.
+It takes dye like any cellulose fiber would, similar to cotton.
 The fabric known as “rayon” has been around for over a hundred years.
 Many newer versions of rayon are being made now, but are usually labeled according to their source plant rather than generically as “rayon.”

 Recently some manufacturers have been using a different process which is much less toxic and which reuses the chemicals involved.
 This process is called the Lyocell process, and was developed for the manufacture of the brand name fiber “Tencel.”
 Not all bamboo silk labels which process was used to make it, so those adamant about using only eco-friendly fibers may wish to avoid bamboo silk.
 There is also some question about the claims that the fiber is anti-microbial, as it has been so heavily processed that those original characteristics of the bamboo plant are unlikely to have survived.